 This post addresses every sports person where running is a part of the sport because we can all have benefits of Strength and weight training as Cross Training, which you will see.
 My starting point is middle- long distance runners as models.
-Quality and Strength Benefits Of Practical Cross Training is about to create a resilient base to develop physical skills, optimizing your movements, strength, prevent injuries, increase motivation and surplus.
+Quality and Strength in 10 Benefits Of Practical Cross Training is about creating a resilient base to develop physical skills, optimizing your movements, strength, prevent injuries, increase motivation and surplus.

 Strength and weight training as Cross-Training